 This matter stands out to me because it truly symbolizes the collaborative nature of our practice and the firm, as well as the top-notch, cutting edge lawyers with whom I have the honor to practice.
 The acquisition and related financing involved members of our financial markets, PE, M&A and tax practices across NY, Amsterdam, Frankfurt, Paris, Singapore and Hong Kong, to name a few.
 In particular, when working on a cross-border acquisition financing of this magnitude communication with the PE and M&A teams is crucial.
 The fact that we had all of this expertise within Jones Day meant that we efficiently and seamlessly advised the client across all of the overlapping aspects of the transaction.

-KP: One of my favorite deals was the YETI IPO.
-The client team was filled with really incredible and interesting people.
-The deal was complicated and intriguing and the YETI products were fun!
-We worked on it for several years and it was extremely rewarding to be a part of that successful transaction.
+KP: Although a few years have passed, one of my favorite deals remains the YETI IPO.
+The client team was filled with really incredible and interesting people, and I had the privilege of working alongside some of the most talented lawyers at Jones Day.
+The deal was complicated and intriguing-the kind of high-profile matter you get to work on here-and the YETI products were fun!
+We worked on it for several years, and it was extremely rewarding to see our collaborative, multi-disciplinary team guide it to a successful conclusion.

 CA: What is the day-to-day work like in your subgroup?